-However, when I try to convert videos to full display phones, Wondershare Video Converter Ultimate works, but it just doesn’t give me a perfect copy to fully fit the full screen without black bars.
+However, when I try to convert videos to full display phones and fit the screen 100%, Wondershare Video Converter Ultimate works, but it just doesn’t give me a perfect copy to fully fit the full screen without black bars.
 I notice I am not free to set the resolution and the aspect ratio is fixed.

 The same thing happens to my other main converter, Leawo Video Converter, and the free one Handbrake.
 I also tried DVDFab, it is able to convert videos with a customized resolution I need, but it adds black bars…

 A perfect solution is found until I try MOVAVI Video Converter Premium.
 I do have MOVAVI Video Converter long ago and used it for converting videos to Innotab Max for kids with customized baseline, main or high profile for H264 videos, but I don’t use it much since then.
-But for converting videos like AVCHD, M2TS/MTS, MKV, AVI, VOB, WMV, etc to 18:9, 18.5:9, 19:9, 19.5:9, and other aspect ratio full-display or bezel-less phones, it works much better as you are able to customize the resolution and aspect ratio and stretch any video to full screen without black bars on your iPhone X, Galaxy S9/S9 Plus, OnePlus 6, MIX2S, HTC U12, Google Pixel 3 XL and all the others bezel-less phones!
+But for converting videos like AVCHD, M2TS/MTS, MKV, AVI, VOB, WMV, etc to 18:9, 18.5:9, 19:9, 19.5:9, and other aspect ratio full-display or bezel-less phones with all-screen display, it works much better as you are able to customize the resolution and aspect ratio and stretch any video to full screen without black bars on your iPhone 12, Galaxy S9/S9 Plus, OnePlus 8, etc and all the others bezel-less phones with any resolution!

 Convert Any Video to 18.5:9/19.5:9 Full Display Phone

-In the post below, I will give you a very detailed guide on how you can convert videos to full display phones, and it does not matter what video formats you have and what the aspect ratio your bezel-less, entire screen phone is.
+In the post below, I will give you a very detailed guide on how you can convert videos to full display phones, and it does not matter what video formats you have and what the aspect ratio or screen resolution your bezel-less, entire screen phone is.

 Step 1.
 Load Videos

-You can simply drag and drop MKV, WMV, AVI, AVCHD, M2TS/MTS, photos and even unprotected DVDs.
+You can simply drag and drop MKV, WMV, AVI, AVCHD, M2TS/MTS, photos, and even unprotected DVDs.
 You can also click the Add Media button to do so.
-Folder is supported.
+You can even add a whole folder.

 Step 2.
 Check Video Resolution

-MOVAVI lists all its profiles below and choose one you need.
+MOVAVI lists all its profiles below and chooses the one you need.
 You can also choose popular formats and follow the next step to custom the profile to meet your needs.